BaptisteRoseau/BestPractices/topics/sofware_architecture.md

 ## Parallelization

-### TODO_CODE - Always Consider Instruction Being Executed At The Same Time
+### SARP001 - Always Consider Instruction Being Executed At The Same Time

 When writing parallel code, always consider that every single instruction can be executed at the same time.